LJONeill/itu-sdse-project/README.md

 ![Standard ML Project Structure](./docs/standard-ml-structure.png)

-The following illustrates the repository structure for this project
+The following illustrates some of the key parts of the repository structure for this project:

-    ├── Makefile           <- Makefile with convenience commands like `make data` or `make train` ├── README.md          <- The README for this project.
+    ├── README.md          <- The README for this project

+    ├── .github/workflows  <- This contains the Github automation workflow

     ├── data
-    │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
-    │   └── raw            <- Contains a file for the dvc pull of the raw data from it's source.
-    │                          This promotes version control.
+    │   ├── interim        <- This is where the final model gets stored │   └── raw            <- Contains a file for the dvc pull of the raw data from it's source, │                          this promotes version control
     │
     ├── docs               <- A folder containing the images used in this README.md │
-    ├── models             <- Trained models and their performance metrics │
-    ├── notebooks          <- Jupyter notebooks containing all the original code for this project, │    │                     which is an excerpt and re-written example from a real production model.
+    ├── notebooks          <- Jupyter notebooks containing all the original code for this project, │    │                     which is an excerpt and re-written example from a real production model │    │
-    │    │
     │    └── main.ipynb    <- This contains the project task outline,
     │                           as well as the data processing part of the ML pipeline │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment │
+    ├── requirements.txt   <- The requirements file for reproducing the analysis environment

+    ├── pipeline.go        <- This contains the dagger pipeline that organises the code workflow │
-    └── src   <- Source code for use in this project.
+    └── src   <- Source code for use in this project
         │
         ├── config.py               <- Store useful variables and configuration
         │